einSelbst/overnext/CONTRIBUTING.md

 ### node.js

-- if you have volta installed _node_ should be installed automatically when you open the project
+- if you have volta installed _Node.js_ should be installed automatically when you open the project
 - if you have `nvm` installed use `nvm i`
 - I need to test this but I think `pnpm` will install _node.js_ automatically because I have set `use-node-version` in `.npmrc`